okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/schemas/index.md

 | managerId         | `id` of the User's manager                                                                                                     | String   | TRUE     | FALSE  | FALSE    |           |           |                                                                                                                   |
 | manager           | DisplayName of the User's manager                                                                                            | String   | TRUE     | FALSE  | FALSE    |           |           |                                                                                                                   |

-> **Note:** A locale value is a concatenation of the ISO 639-1 two letter language code, an underscore, and the ISO 3166-1 two letter country code.
-For example: 'en_US' specifies the language English and country US.

 > **Note:** The `userType` field is an arbitrary string value and isn't related to the newer [User Types](/docs/reference/api/user-types) feature.

+##### Locale format

+A locale value is a concatenation of the ISO 639-1 two-letter language code, an underscore, and the ISO 3166-1 two-letter country code.
+For example: `en_US` specifies the language English and country US.
+This value is `en_US` by default.

 ##### Login pattern validation